UT Arlington Mavericks men's basketball

 The UT Arlington Mavericks men's basketball team is an NCAA Division I college basketball team competing in the Western Athletic Conference.
 Home games are played at College Park Center, located on the University of Texas at Arlington's campus in Arlington.
 The team appeared in the 2008 NCAA tournament, losing against the #1 seed Memphis in the first round, although Memphis was later forced to vacate the win due to infractions committed by the program.

 History

 The Mavericks are one of the founding teams of the Southland Conference, which began with five institutions on March 15, 1963.
-Although only 21 of 62 seasons have resulted in an overall winning record, 10 of the past 14 seasons have winning records, including a school record 27 wins in the 2016–2017 season (as of the conclusion of the 2020–21 season).
+Although only 22 of 65 seasons have resulted in an overall winning record, 13 of the past 22 seasons have a .500 winning percentage or better, including a school record 27 wins in the 2016–2017 season (as of the conclusion of the 2020–21 season).
 The team won an outright Southland Conference regular season championship in 2011/2012, along with a tie for the 2004 regular season champion and a 2008 conference tournament championship that led to their first NCAA Tournament appearance.
 The Mavericks played in the Western Athletic Conference in 2012–13 before joining the Sun Belt Conference in 2013–14.
 The program earned its first Sun Belt regular season title in the record-setting 2016–17 season.
+The Mavericks rejoined the WAC for the 2022-23 athletic season.